rzabhd80/eye-on/README.md

 All exchange endpoints follow the same standardized format regardless of the target exchange (Bitpin, Nobitex, etc.).

 #### Place Order
+## Be Aware that Nobitex exchange only supports transactions where base currency is either tether or rials.
 ```http
 POST /exchange/{exchange_name}/order
 Authorization: Bearer <token>